JustinPatenaude/balticathletics/brands/hussey-seating.md

 info: |-
   These are great quality custom portable seating.

   Folding seating for gym court sidelines.
+We recommend the 3000 series for this use.

   [Storage options](https://www.clarinseating.com/carts) are also available.